 Not only that, but if Jesus rose on Saturday, there would be no reason for Him not to appear to His followers on Saturday.

 On the other hand, there are some people who believe that Jesus' resurrection occurred on Sunday AFTER the sun had risen.
-But the bible states that Mary Magdalene came to the tomb while it was still dark."
-She did not see the breaking of the seal in front of the stone, she did not see the angel who rolled away the stone, and she did not see any guards.
-Therefore, these things had to have happened at least a few minutes before sunrise, before Mary Magdalene came to the tomb.
+But the bible states that Mary Magdalene came to the tomb "while it was still dark."
+She did not feel the earthquake; she did not see the breaking of the seal in front of the stone; she did not see the angel rolling away the stone, and she did not see the guards fainting, waking up, or walking away.
+Therefore, all these things had to have happened at least half an hour before sunrise, BEFORE Mary Magdalene came to the tomb.